Cannabis, Hemp & Marijuana

 Research has shown that small doses of cannabinoids from hemp (AKA: phytocannabinoids or cannabinoids derived from plants) can signal the body to make more endocannabinoids and build more cannabinoid receptors.These phytocannabinoids keep the receptors working at optimal capacity and increase efficacy of the endocannabinoid system.

 In closing, it’s certainly OK to feed your dog hemp.
 To take advantage of any health benefits, however, you really want to focus on one of the active hemp compounds.
 Cannabinoids can help with everything from aches and pains to nervousness/anxiety and skin health in pets.
-Try incorporating a hemp enhanced formula, like Therabis, to your dog’s food for total-body wellness.
+Try incorporating a hemp protein formula, like Therabis, to your dog’s food for total-body wellness.